-Project policies, as described in this documentation, currently only apply to Workshop modules.
-Project policies will eventually be available for more resources, including Ontology and Pipeline Builder resources.
+Project policies, as described in this documentation, currently only apply to Workshop modules and ontology resources migrated to project permissions.
+Project policies will eventually be available for more resources, including Pipeline Builder and AIP Logic.

 Protecting resources through branching and approval policies ensures that all contributions are made safely and in a controlled manner.
 When resources are protected, changes must be submitted via branches and can only be merged after receiving approval according to the project's defined policies.